 In general, drug therapy in such cases is based on the use of a number of drugs:

-• anti-inflammatory drugs(Chlorophyllipta, Stomatofit, Tantum Verde);
+• anti-inflammatory drugs(Chlorophyllipta, Stomatophyte, Tantum Verde);

 To enhance the effect, you can additionally use decoctions and infusions of medicinal plants for rinsing, for example, chamomile, oak bark, calendula or eucalyptus.

 Also, during treatment, changes should be made to the usual diet, excluding from it any food that irritates the mucous membrane, that is, spicy, salty and sour.
-Solid foods that can cause mechanical damage, thereby only aggravating the situation, as well as excessively hot or cold food, are also contraindicated.
+Solid foods that can cause mechanical damage, thereby only aggravating the situation, as well as excessively hot or cold foods are also contraindicated.

 Sores in the mouth

-Why there is a problem
+Why is there a problem?

 Systemic pathologies